nodejs/node/doc/api/fs.md

 Change the file system timestamps of the object referenced by the supplied file descriptor.
 See [`fs.utimes()`][].

-*Note*: This function does not work on AIX versions before 7.1, it will return the error `UV_ENOSYS`.
+This function does not work on AIX versions before 7.1, it will return the error `UV_ENOSYS`.

 ## fs.futimesSync(fd, atime, mtime)
 <!-- YAML